Jim Samples: HGTV

-After his resignation from CN, Samples transferred to Scripps Networks Interactive.
-He was appointed President of HGTV in 2007 and served as such until 2011.
+After his resignation, Samples transferred to Scripps Networks Interactive.
+He was appointed President of HGTV (later became part of Warner Bros.
+Discovery together with TVN Group on April 8, 2022 that also owns the previous Turner properties he worked on including The Cartoon Network, Inc.) in 2007 and served as such until 2011.
 During his tenure, HGTV ranked every year as the #1 network among upscale female viewers in the U.S. At HGTV, Samples broadened the network's programming slate by introducing a series of hits shows including Love It or List It, Property Brothers and Kitchen Cousins while greatly expanding the network's hit franchise House Hunters.
 He also partnered with the consumer products team to create new off-air brand extensions including HGTV Magazine, the #1 home magazine in the U.S., and an extensive HGTV-branded product line.

 Scripps Networks International

 Since 2011, Samples has served as President of Scripps Networks International.
 In this role, he oversees the strategic direction and daily operations of the company's international division which distributes five international brands – Asian Food Channel, Fine Living, Food Network, HGTV, and Travel Channel – across Europe, the Middle East, Africa, the Asia-Pacific, and Latin America.
 In addition, Samples sits on the Board for and manages the company's joint-venture relationships with both UKTV in the UK and Shaw Media in Canada.
 He also oversees the division's international program licensing business.